Vineel1015/Password-Generator/README.md

 This program is guarenteed to run in under a second

 ## Simple
-The interface is incredibly simple
+The interface is incredibly simple <br />
 <img width="172" alt="Password_generator_interface" src="https://github.com/user-attachments/assets/37d65835-7a2a-4cff-8a40-687092a3d7b1">